-Applications for the 2017/18 programme are now closed.
+Applications for the 2018/19 programme are now open

-Every year, the UCL Centre for Holocaust Education look to recruit 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
+Every year, the UCL Centre for Holocaust Education look to recruit up to 20 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
 UCL Beacon Schools in Holocaust Education will become dynamic hubs serving a network of local schools and will partner with the Centre to improve teaching standards, raise pupil achievement, and strengthen SMSC provision.

-A Lead Teacher (who has completed our CPD programme) from each Beacon School will have the opportunity to attend an expenses-paid residential programme in central London (Autumn term) and an expenses-paid study visit to Warsaw (Spring term).
-They will develop a Scheme of Work specifically targeted at the needs of their pupils; the SMT will work with the lead teacher to make Holocaust education a priority and advocate to other schools for better Holocaust education.
+A Lead Teacher (who has completed our full day CPD programme) from each Beacon School will have the opportunity to attend an expenses-paid residential programme in central London (Autumn term 2018) and an expenses-paid study visit to Warsaw (Spring term 2019).
+They will develop a Scheme of Work specifically targeted to the needs of their pupils; the SMT will work with the lead teacher to make Holocaust education a priority and advocate to other schools for better Holocaust education.

 What is the impact on pupil outcomes?